 If you’ve taken classes online or at a community college, contact the institutions so they can send you official transcripts as well, even though the transcript your parent or teacher will make should encompass all the work you’ve done to date.

-If you’re a traditionally homeschooled student, you can have your parent or primary teacher create a diploma which is often enough for most colleges.
 If you attended an online homeschool or took courses under an umbrella school, you may get a diploma from those institutions.

 Thankfully, you don’t need a GED or diploma to apply to college or qualify for financial aid.
 You only need to ensure your homeschooled education has met all of your state’s requirements.
+If you’re unsure, feel free to contact the admissions office for more information.

-School counselors typically fill out school reports in a more traditional setting, but your report will be completed by either your parent, primary teacher or homeschool program administrator.
+School counselors typically fill out school reports in a more traditional setting, but your report will be completed by either your parent, primary teacher, or homeschool program administrator.

 Your school report will detail your GPA scale, AP, or honors courses offered.
 Many spaces where you would usually be compared to other students will be marked N/A when your school report is completed.

-In general, colleges ask for letters of recommendation from non-relatives who can attest to your work-ethic, academic achievements, and character.
+In general, colleges ask for letters of recommendation from non-relatives who can attest to your work ethic, academic achievements, and character.
 Community college teachers, tutors, and bosses are all excellent people to ask for recommendation letters.

-Additionally, you can ask other people to write recommendation letters for you like coaches, mentors, volunteer coordinators, or anyone who has worked with you closely and can speak upon your academic aptitude, personality, and character.
+Additionally, you can ask other people to write recommendation letters for you like coaches, mentors, volunteer coordinators, or anyone who has worked with you closely and can speak to your academic aptitude, personality, and character.

 Getting into elite colleges can be challenging, even for students with excellent applications with high grades and test scores.
 Overall, you can expect to see at least that same difficulty level for college admission after homeschool, if not more.